wambetsa/alx-zero_day/0x03-git/README.md

 README.md
-For this task – and only for this task
+For this task and only for this task.
+Hello there